Yahoo revenue rises on search advertising

-Yahoo Inc posted a 4 percent gain in net revenue to $1.22 billion in the fourth quarter, when an increase in search advertising sales offset weakness in the Web portal's display ad business.
+Yahoo Inc (YHOO.O) reported net revenue of $1.22 billion in the fourth quarter, up 4 percent year-on-year, as an increase in search advertising revenue offset weakness in the Web portal's display ad business.

-The company forecast net revenue -- which excludes fees shared with partner websites -- of $1.07 billion to $1.1 billion in the current quarter, trailing the $1.1 billion that Wall Street analysts expect on average.

-Shares in Yahoo, which is trying to stave off declines across much of its business and revive growth, were up 1.5 percent in after hours trade.
-They had risen 4.5 percent before the revenue projections were disclosed on an analysts' conference call.

 "We got the revenue acceleration we were hoping for.
 Display was down, but search is doing better" said Sameet Sinha, an analyst at B. Riley Caris.